 To rely on the defence of due diligence, the defendant must prove that it properly disciplined its employees where it was reasonable to do.
 If so, the discipline must have been “proportionate” and “effective” under the circumstances.

-Dutton Employment Law is a leading Toronto occupational health and safety law firm.
-Contact one of our occupational health and safety employment lawyers if you have any questions concerning this blog.
+Dutton Employment Law is a Toronto occupational health and safety law firm.
+Contact a health and safety employment lawyer if you have any questions concerning this blog.

 Rather, OHSA cases seem to suggest that discipline must be “effective”.

 See Rheem Canada Ltd. v.
 United Steel, Paper and Forestry, Rubber Manufacturing, Energy, Allied Industrial and Sevice Workers International Union O.L.A.A.
 No. 346; Consider also Employment Law in Canada, which follows a similar line of reasoning.
 In determining whether employee misconduct should lead to dismissal, the Supreme Court of Canada, in McKinley v.
 BC Tel, has set out an analytical framework involving a contextual approach.
 Inherent in the contextual approach is the principle of proportionality, including a consideration of the seriousness of the misconduct.